Rascals (2011 film)

-Rascals is a 2011 Indian Hindi-language action black comedy film directed by David Dhawan.
-The film stars Sanjay Dutt, Ajay Devgn, Kangana Ranaut and Lisa Haydon in lead roles, with Arjun Rampal essaying an important role in the film.
+Rascals is a 2011 Indian Hindi-language black comedy film directed by David Dhawan.
+The film stars Sanjay Dutt, Ajay Devgn, Arjun Rampal, Kangana Ranaut and Lisa Haydon.
 It was presented by Bharat Shah.
-The film was released on 6 October 2011, and received mixed to negative responses from critics.
-The movie opened strongly at the box office.
+The film was released on 6 October 2011, and received mixed to negative reviews from critics.

 Plot

 Chetan Chauhan (Sanjay Dutt) and Bhagat Bhosle (Ajay Devgn) are two con artists, who have recently robbed Anthony Gonsalves (Arjun Rampal).
 Bhagat first meets Anthony and steals his suitcase, covering it up with a fake suitcase of his own, and tries to leave with it, but the real suitcase accidentally comes out of the fake one, causing Anthony to chase Bhagat, who escapes.
 When Anthony goes to his car, he finds out that someone stole it.
 Chetan takes the car to a dealer, who changes the color of the car to fool Anthony in case he comes.

 The two cons meet each other on a flight to Bangkok.
 Bhagat brags to Chetan that he is going to meet a girl named Dolly (Lisa Haydon), who he has paid for 4 nights and 3 days.
 Bhagat even tells Chetan the code word for meeting Dolly.
 When they reach the airport in Bangkok, both rob each other, but only Chetan is successful, as he gets Bhagat's cash and expensive watch, while Bhagat gets Chetan's fake wallet with fake money and fake credit cards.
 The two become enemies since then.
 But both meet again when their eyes fall on Khushi (Kangana Ranaut).
 Chetan lies that he is a donor, who helps the needy, while Bhagat acts to be a blind man, who was once a Navy officer.
 Both of them play foul tricks to get Khushi, which leads to disastrous results.
 Later, Bhagat gets hurt in an accident with his motorbike, and claims that the shock repaired his eyesight.
 After a party, Bhagat, Khushi, and Chetan go to a church while they are drunk, where they meet father Pascal (Satish Kaushik).